tdsticks/tdsticks.github.io/ABOUT.md

 ## About Me
 ### Early Years
-I've been in tech and loved it since I was a child.
-I recall my father getting a Commodore 64 our the house when I was around 4.
+I've been passionate about technology since I was a child.
+I recall my father getting a Commodore 64 for our the house when I was around 4.
 I enjoyed playing games on it while he dabbled in basic.
 From there, he started building 8086 machines as I got older and we frequently visited computer trade shows on the weekend to upgrade and enhance our home computers.
 I've always had a fascination with computers with building them, gaming and exploring computer graphics.